lukepyburn/Verizon-FSD-to-Google-Calendar/README.md

 ## Important Addtional Information

 **Disabling Chrome's Developer Mode will cause this extension to be unloaded.
 If Chrome detects that it is in Developer Mode upon a broswer restart, the user will be given the option to turn Developer Mode off.
 When this notification appears, close it.
 If Developer Mode is disabled by mistake and the Verizon FSD to Google Calendar extension is unloaded, repeat steps 2 and 3 of the installation process to reload the extension.**

+**During the installation process, once you have extracted the contents of "Verizon-FSD-to-Google-Calendar-master.zip" and loaded it as an unpacked extension, do not move the "Verizon-FSD-to-Google-Calendar-master" folder.
+Chrome will not be able to load the extension if this folder is moved.**

 ## To Do